harismuneer/Ultimate-Social-Scrapers/README.md

 Georg H. (Data Science Researcher)

+> Haris was extremely helpful and patient with his instructions as well as helping me understand how his scraper works and the necessities of certain functions and libraries.
+Very pleased with the program and the professionalism.
+This inspires me to improve upon it as well as helping me understand web scrapers more.
+Thank you Haris!

+Suksan S. (Cybersecurity Student)

 ## Purchase 🤝

 In order to purchase the tool, please send me an email at <b>[haris.muneer5@gmail.com](haris.muneer5@gmail.com)</b> and I will help you further.
 Due to New Year, there's an exclusive discount on UFS and its <b>99$</b> now instead of 149$. <i>The offer is valid till Jan 10, 2021.</i> The purchase includes a <b>TeamViewer meeting</b> through which I will install this tool on your computer and train you on its usage.